madmachineio/docs/docs/tutorials/general/getting-started/read-digital-input.md

 # Read digital input

 In this example, let's try to read digital signals using a pushbutton.
-When you press or release the button, the input value will change accordingly.
-The value is true or false.
+When you press or release the button, the input value will change accordingly, either true or false.
 You can see the result in the serial monitor.

 ## What you need